Last updated 07/14/2020

 4. Can I get an Economic Impact Payment if I am incarcerated?

-Currently, no. On May 6, the IRS ruled that people who are incarcerated are NOT eligible for payments and that any payments already made should be returned to the IRS.
-Advocates are examining this interpretation of eligibility based on the CARES Act legislation.
+Currently, no. On May 6, 2020 the IRS concluded that people who are incarcerated are NOT eligible for payments and that any payments already made should be returned to the IRS.
+Non-government experts have examined whether the IRS’ interpretation of eligibility is consistent with the CARES Act legislation and disagree with the IRS ruling.
+However, no change has been made yet to permit people who are incarcerated to receive stimulus payments.

 5. What if I owe child support payments, owe back taxes, or student loan debt?